jazib-17/PoleTimePredictor/README.md

 A machine learning pipeline that predicts Formula 1 qualifying pole times using historical race data, telemetry, weather conditions, and circuit characteristics.

 Note: This is v3 of the project.
-Future versions with improvements are coming soon.
+Future versions with improvements are in progress.

 ## How It Works